kimbring2/DeepSoccer/README.md

 ## 3) CycleGAN approach
 The method using CycleGAN is training a model by dataset of real and simulation world.
 For this method, I refer to the [method of official Tensorflow website](https://www.tensorflow.org/tutorials/generative/cyclegan)

 As can be seen in the [real world dataset](https://drive.google.com/drive/folders/1TuaYWI191L0lc4EaDm23olSsToEQRHYY?usp=sharing), there are many objects in the background of the experimental site such as chair, and umbrella.
-If I train the CycleGAN model with the [simulation world dataset](https://drive.google.com/drive/folders/166qiiv2Wx0d6-DZBwHiI7Xgg6r_9gmfy?usp=sharing) without removing background objects, I am able to see the problem of the umbrella turning into goalpost.
+If I train the CycleGAN model with the [simulation world dataset](https://drive.google.com/drive/folders/166qiiv2Wx0d6-DZBwHiI7Xgg6r_9gmfy?usp=sharing) without removing background objects, I am able to see the problem of the chair turning into goalpost.

 <img src="/image/CycleGAN_wrong_case_4.png" width="400"> <img src="/image/CycleGAN_wrong_case_7.png" width="400">

+In order to solve this problem, I first decide that it is necessary to delete all objects except the goal, goalpost, and floor that the robot should recognize to play soccer.
+Segmentation using classic OpenCV method do not work.
+On the other hand, Deep Learning model using the ADE2DK dataset can segregate object well.

 [![Jetbot soccer lidar sensor simulation test](https://img.youtube.com/vi/a5IjHdsv_eA/0.jpg)](https://youtu.be/a5IjHdsv_eA "Jetbot Soccer Play - Click to Watch!")
 <strong>Click to Watch!</strong>